Frequently Asked Questions

 Can anyone request an autopsy?

 Yes.
-National Autopsy Services LLC pathologists are board certified by the American Board of Pathology in anatomic, clinical, forensic, and/or neuropathology.
+National Forensic Autopsy and Toxicology Services LLC pathologists are board certified by the American Board of Pathology in anatomic, clinical, forensic, and/or neuropathology.
 All have performed thousands of autopsy examinations and are experienced in civil and criminal court testimony.

 Additionally, our medical investigators have extensive training in pathology and death investigation along with extensive training in child death investigations and child abuse investigations.